ronco/ember-cli-meta-tags/README.md

 ### Adding Tags Automatically On Transition

-In order to dynamically add head tags from your routes all you need to do is provide a `headTags` property on the route.
+In older to dynamically add head tags from your routes all you need to do is provide a `headTags` property on the route.
 This property can either be an array of tags, or a function which when invoked with the route's context returns an array of tags.
 The head tags service will